You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 Let’s be honest: It’s a pain in the neck to create a portfolio and you don’t want to create it more than once.
 However, you need to update it frequently and what might work now may not be what you prefer later.

 Therefore, choosing a flexible portfolio builder is a must.
-We recommend using Archifolio, because you can build your website and export it as a PDF portfolio afterwards.
+We recommend using Archifolio because you can build your website and export it as a PDF portfolio afterwards.
 It's also ridiculously easy to use and it comes with stunning templates and guidance on how to create a portfolio that does the job.

 How Long Should Your Portfolio Be?